 Construction and Safety Features — By law all pools in Australia must be surrounded by a fence be sure to check your local council for fencing requirements.
 Check fences and gates ate still secure and don’t need any repairs.

 Additionally, check things like access ladders (for secure attachment and exposed bolts), anti-slip coverings, guard rails, tiles (for sharp edges or cracks), and the pool itself for any wear and tear that may need to be addressed.

-Royal Life Saving Australia has a good checklists where you can download and work through to make sure everything is up to scratch.
+Royal Life Saving Australia have fantastic resources that you can download and make sure everything is up to scratch.

 To learn more about how we can help you get summer ready, contact the Narellan Pools team today!